 - Existing pupils where a change in parents’ or guardians’ circumstances has resulted in difficulty in meeting tuition fees and may result in the child being withdrawn part-way through a stage of education.

-We will only consider applications from parents or guardians who have already registered their child for entry and paid the registration fee (currently £100, or £150 for non-UK Nationals).
+We will only consider applications from parents or guardians who have already registered their child for entry and paid the registration fee (currently £100).
 Once you have submitted your application for a place, please contact the Deputy Bursar to request a Bursary Application Form.

-For entry below Lower Sixth (Year 12), you need to submit your application by the end of the October prior to the following September entry point.
-For Lower Sixth entry, you need to submit your form by 30 November of the previous year (ie after the Fifth into Sixth Form Information Evening).
+For entry below Lower Sixth (Year 12), you need to submit your completed application by the 15 November prior to the following September entry point.
+For Lower Sixth entry, you need to submit your completed form by 30 November of the previous year (ie after the Entering the Sixth Form Information Evening).
 When we write to you in mid-February about your child’s performance in the Entrance Examination or Sixth Form entry interview, we will also inform you of our decision about your bursary application.